LibRapid/librapid/docs/source/array/array_overview.rst

 	can contain, it is not recommended due to the extraordinary amount of memory that would be required to store such an array.

-Why use an NDarray?
+Why use an Array?
 ===================

-The LibRapid NDarray class implements extremely optimized and efficent algorithms for many mathematical operations, such as element-wise arithmetic, dot-products, transpositions and more.
+The LibRapid Array class implements extremely optimized and efficent algorithms for many mathematical operations, such as element-wise arithmetic, dot-products, transpositions and more.